 - You can use 1 cup of store-bought tomato puree instead of homemade fresh tomato puree

-- In addition to IKEA meatballs, I have also tried and liked Trader Joe's, Whole Foods, and Wegman's meatless meatball options
+- In addition to IKEA, I have also tried and liked Trader Joe's, Whole Foods, and Wegman's meatless meatball options

 - You can make this recipe with heavy cream or cashew cream instead of coconut cream.
 Simply replace the coconut milk water with half a cup of plain water and stir in half a cup of heavy cream or cashew cream after pressure cooking